dicko2/Obvs.Kafka/README.md

+# Kafka Transport for Obvs

-Kafka transport for Obvs, please see the main Obvs repository for documentation and examples.
+Please see the main [Obvs repository](https://github.com/christopherread/Obvs) for documentation and examples.